Seif-Helmy/PLMatchPredictor/README.txt

-This Project aims to predict the outcomes of the next premier league game week
+This Project aims to predict the outcomes of Premier League Matches

-XG goals Poisson distribution
+Created the Base of the whole project and now working overall on improving and optimizing it.
+Currently optimizing and improving scrapping